Our Beyond the Range Professional Experience Grant supports you to experience living and teaching in a priority community across:

 Proof of placement/s or internship

 Written evidence of your professional experience placement or internship at a Queensland state school.
-It must show your full name and/or student number, the host school, start-and-end dates, as well as the number of consecutive workdays/duration of the placement/s or internship.
+It must show your full name, the host school, start-and-end dates, as well as the number of consecutive workdays/duration of the placement/s or internship.
 Printouts from Sonia or Inplace (available on your university student portal) or written confirmation from the field placement office, Department of Education regional staffing officer, or the school in which the placement will occur are acceptable as notifications.

 Step 2: Submit your application on the